pedrorrivero/qrand/CONTRIBUTING.md

 (.venv) $ pre-commit install --hook-type commit-msg # Install commit-msg hooks pre-commit installed at .git/hooks/commit-msg
 ```

-Notice that specific platforms are not installed automatically.
-You can specify which ones to install by running: `$ poetry install --extras "qiskit"`

 ## Documentation
 For this project we adhere to the [numpydoc docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html).
 If you make any changes to the code, remember updating the docstring wherever relevant.